RubixDev/EnchantedShulkers/README.md

 hands (see [configuration](#configuration)).
 Again, the container must be inside your inventory.

+### Vacuum

+The Vacuum enchantment doesn't generate by default making it unobtainable in survival.
+To change that, set the `generateVacuum` option to `true` (and optionally disable Siphon by setting `generateSiphon` to `false`).
+Its behavior is very similar to that of the Siphon enchantment, with the key difference that it doesn't require the same item to already be present in the enchanted container.
+This means a container enchanted with Vacuum will take all items you pick up as long as it has space to do so.

 ## A note on Resource Packs

 When using EnchantedShulkers with a resource pack that alters the look of